-- Risk limits are in place to govern its risk-taking activities across all businesses and risk types - Risk appetite principles are incorporated into its strategic decision making processes - Monitoring and reporting of key risk metrics to senior management and the Board takes place - There is a capital planning process which incorporates both economic capital modelling and a stress testing programme
+- risk limits are in place to govern its risk-taking activities across all businesses and risk types; - · risk appetite principles are incorporated into its strategic decision making processes; - monitoring and reporting of key risk metrics to senior management and the Board takes place; and, - there is a capital planning process which incorporates both economic capital modelling and a stress testing programme.

-The Alcentra Board has adopted a conservative risk appetite to maintain a strong capital position and balance sheet throughout all market cycles with strong liquidity, superior asset quality, ready access to external funding sources at competitive rates, and a robust capital structure whilst delivering operational excellence to meet stakeholders' expectations.
+The Board has adopted a conservative risk appetite to maintain a strong capital position and balance sheet throughout all market cycles with strong liquidity, ready access to external funding sources at competitive rates, and a robust capital structure whilst delivering operational excellence to meet stakeholders' expectations.